-How much groundwater will Barwon Water take from the Anglesea borefield?
+How much groundwater is Barwon Water taking from the borefield?

-Will there be additional costs for customers as a result of switching on the borefield?
+Will there be additional costs for customers as a result of operating the borefield?

-There will be no additional cost to Barwon Water customers as a result of switching on the Anglesea borefield.
+There will be no additional cost to Barwon Water customers as a result of operating the Anglesea borefield.

 Current prices are locked in until June 2023, and are approved by the Essential Services Commission – the independent regulator of the water industry.